6 False Myths About the Vtuber Community

 This can sometimes cause some misunderstandings between people inside and outside of the community since vtubing is still a new and niche space with all kinds of people in it.

-1. Vtubers aren’t AI..…most of them
+1. Vtubers aren’t AI.…most of us

 The vast majority of vtubers (around 99%) are real people who are just using a virtual model.